sgraf812/cloben/README.md

 # `cloben` [![Build Status](https://travis-ci.org/sgraf812/cloben.svg?branch=master)](https://travis-ci.org/sgraf812/cloben)

-`cloben` is a Haskell shell script to optionally clone git repositories and transform `cabal bench`/`stack bench` results into a CSV file readable by `gipeda` for visualization.
+`cloben` is a Haskell shell script transforms `cabal bench`/`stack bench` results into a CSV file readable by `gipeda` for visualization.
+Prior to that, it optionally clones a specific commit of a given git repository into a temporary folder in which it then performs the benchmarking.

 It parses build warnings and timing data output in the standard `criterion` format.